4rlenrey/Notes/Cpp11.md

 To use a container you usually need to `#include` it.
 STL provides different types of containers.
+The ones that I mostly use are:

+### Vector

+Vector is an amazing container.

 Like I said, C++ is simple.